 This is a terrible way to approach closing the gap between where you are and where you want to be creatively and professionally.

 If you seriously want to move forward in alignment with your intentions, then you need to learn how to bridge the gap between your aspirations (the finished owl) and where you are right now (the circles).
 The most effective way to do this is through intentional and effective project design.

-I appreciate the that saying “do intentional and effective project design” is essentially saying “draw the rest of the owl” but In this article I will discuss an excellent way to approach that daunting and pesky gap between “draw two circles” and “draw the rest of the owl” using our third and fourth principles of project design.
+I appreciate the fact that saying “do intentional and effective project design” is essentially saying “draw the rest of the owl” but in this article, I will discuss an excellent way to approach that daunting and pesky gap between “draw two circles” and “draw the rest of the owl” using our third and fourth principles of project design.

 Previously on Project Design for Creatives!